Topological entanglement entropy meets holographic entropy inequalities: Introduction

 \item We contrast the definitions of TEE in Eq.~\eqref{eq:Stopo_def2} and Eq.~\eqref{eq:Stopo_def3} and classify all possible definitions of $S_{\text{topo}}$ into \emph{two} classes, suggesting necessary conditions on the \emph{subtraction scheme}~\cite{Kim:2023-tee-bound,Levin:2024proof2} of entanglement entropies. \end{itemize}

+Many of our results are straightforward consequences of the following proposition combined together with established results from the holographic entropy cone literature, \begin{proposition} Any $2$-balanced information quantity $\mathcal{Q}$ is topological with indefinite sign. \end{proposition}

+We give a heuristic proof of this proposition in \ref{app:heuristic-proof} and anyonic derivation of the same in \ref{app:anyonic-topo-sb}.
+We give various evidence in favour of the validity of our results independent of this proposition.
 The organization of this paper is as follows: In section, Sec.~\ref{sec:tqft-tech}, we begin by reviewing the necessary TQFT tools for our discussion.
 Our main results are in section, Sec.~\ref{sec:hei-tee}, where we consider the HEIs in the context of TEE and use these results in subsection~\ref{subsec:tee-probe-tp} to discuss entanglement-based probes of topological phases.
 Finally, we discuss our results and outline some future directions in section, Sec.~\ref{sec:discussion}.
 Throughout this paper, we will neglect the spurious TEE which often arise in the symmetry protected topological phases~\cite{PhysRevB.94.075151,PhysRevB.98.075131,PhysRevLett.122.140506,PhysRevB.100.115112,PhysRevResearch.2.032005,PhysRevLett.131.166601}.
 However, we will bring them into the discussion towards the end in the section, Sec.~\ref{sec:discussion}.